webpapaya/fhs-slides/master_7_better_test_assertions.md

 # The Scenario

-- Employee management system for a local grocary store
+- Employee management system for a local grocery store
-- Owner wants to open the store on sunday
+- Owner wants to open the store on Sunday
   - not all employees are allowed to work on Sundays

 ----